-Donating to the Queensland Symphony Orchestra Fund
+Donating to Queensland Symphony Orchestra Fund

-Major donations are those once-off, transformational gifts that really shift the QSO onto a higher level.
+Major donations are those once-off, transformational gifts that really shift the Orchestra onto a higher level.
 Some of the recent transformational gift-givers have had practice rooms, artists’ suites and the music library named after them.

 Minor donations are equally important, as the giver tends to donate every year, often several times a year.
 In recent months these donations have helped us purchase new music scores, fund new music commissions, repair and replace instruments and instrument stands – all of which helps our vibrant orchestra offer exciting musical experiences for the enjoyment of all Queenslanders.

 Two programs which will benefit from your gifts today are the Annual Giving Program ($2 and more) and Chair Program ($2,000 and more).